S3-working-group/s3-practical-guide/slides.md

 * You can nominate yourself or pass
 * When checking for objections, ask the person nominated last

-Objections to a nominee taking on the role may be resolved in many ways including making changes to the role description or by nominating someone else instead.
+Objections to a nominee may be resolved in many ways, including amending the role description or by nominating someone else.

 ---

-## # Driver Mapping
+## P1.10: Driver Mapping

 A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, align organizational structure to the flow of value.